Updated 08.01.2021, 18:00

 Yes!
 Please refer to the program website for details.

 International Exchange Program

-Regretfully, not in 2020.
-In light of the circumstances posed by the current situation, we have decided to cancel our upcoming international exchange program for both incoming and outgoing students.
-We plan to resume student exchange for the 2021 fall term and will be in touch with our partner institutions as soon as we are able to offer more information.
-Applicants for next autumn should follow the instructions posted here as well as those provided by their home institution.
+We plan to resume student exchange for the 2021 autumn term and will be in touch with our partner institutions as soon as we are able to offer more information; applicants for this term should follow the instructions posted here as well as those provided by their home institution.

 We ask that all applicants register in their respective application portal.
 We will keep you informed of any procedural changes as information becomes available.

 A proof of language proficiency is a mandatory component of an application to the Master of Law and Business Program.
 If you cannot provide it at the time of application, please submit it as soon as possible.
 Please note that without a proof of language proficiency, we can at best issue a conditional admission that is contingent upon submission of such proof before the start of the program.

 In some countries, ETS offers the option of taking the TOEFL from home.

 Applicants for the LLB Program may also take the at home TOEFL or submit the score by the time of the oral selection process; more information is available on the program site (in German).